2. OpenGL Window Reshaping (Version 2.0)

 glutInitWindowPosition (100, 100); // Set the position of the window

-glutCreateWindow ("You’re first OpenGL Window"); // Set the title for the window
+glutCreateWindow ("Your first OpenGL Window"); // Set the title for the window

 glutDisplayFunc(display); // Tell GLUT to use the method "display" for rendering